kudobuilder/operators/repository/kafka/docs/latest/configuration.md

 ### Resources

-By default, KUDO Kafka resource configuration is set to be minimal optimal for the production usage.
+By default, KUDO Kafka resource configuration is set to the minimum recommended values for production usage.
-But users can tune the requirements depending on high or low workload of the Kafka cluster.
+But users can and should tune the configurations based on the workload requirements of their Kafka cluster.

 ##### Tuning the resources for the Kafka Cluster